Revolutionize Your Response

-Many established public safety drone programs are now taking the use of their drones to the next level with DFR programs, revolutionizing modern policing and attracting the next generation of forward-thinking first responders.
+Many agencies are taking their drone programs to the next level by implementing Drone as First Responder (DFR) initiatives, revolutionizing public safety and attracting the next generation of first responders.

-Drones deployed to an incident can give remote operators, patrol units, and stakeholders an “eye in the sky” to assess and quickly identify potentially dangerous situations for responding personnel.
-This vital information can help inform the most appropriate response, helping to affect positive outcomes for our officers and the communities they serve and protect.
+Drones deployed to an incident give remote operators and stakeholders an "eye in the sky," helping them assess and identify potentially dangerous situations.
+This vital information helps affect positive outcomes for first responders and their communities.

-When it comes to improving community relations, automated record keeping of flight logs through our platform can easily be turned into reports or live dashboards that can be integrated into an agency’s website and accessible to the community.
-This level of transparency underscores the value of drone programs and helps mitigate any concerns from citizens about potential surveillance activities.
+When it comes to improving community relations, automated record keeping of flight logs can easily be turned into reports or dashboards made available to the public.
+This transparency underscores the value of drone programs and helps mitigate concerns from citizens about potential surveillance activities.

 - Commence recording on takeoff

 - Create geofencing on a map for restricted areas and safe RTH